hahaxun/mmf/website/docs/tutorials/dataset.md

                     - "?"
                     - "."
             processors:
-            # The processors will be assigned to the datasets automatically by MMF
+            # The processors will be assigned to the datasets automatically by multimodelity
             # For example if key is text_processor, you can access that processor inside
             # dataset object using self.text_processor
                 text_processor: